CALL NOW | TEL: 07540 355777

 Japan has the lowest fertility rate in the world; its own government cannot convince its people to breed enough to prevent a productivity crisis within the next ten years.
 It seems odd, then, that the country produces such an abundance of 7 and 8-seater vehicles... until you remember that their older folk live pretty much forever and must be respected (and so taken on holiday to Hokkaido).
 So what better way to get them there than a car that is, to the uninitiated, a sitting room on wheels (and one that’s at least as big as the average Tokyo apartment).
 In fact this idea is embedded in models such as the second-generation ‘Royal Lounge’ and 350G ‘Executive Lounge’.
 The full-body recliners of the higher-spec models can get grandpa to the mountains without the slightest backache, and with a coolbox for his cans of Sapporo.

-In the UK the Alphard has come to fill a vital niche: replacing the Mazda Bongo Friendee which was not produced beyond 2005 and is now quite hard to come by except for high-mileage and quite rusty versions.
-The Alphard doesn’t have the headroom of the Bongo but it is pretty cavernous, and of all Japanese Imports the Alphard and the Elgrand are easiest to convert into campers if that’s your wish.
-The 4WD version will get you in and out of fields with ease although it doesn’t have the clearance or the suspension of brawnier MPVs like the Delica D5, so don’t drive it onto the beach at low tide!
+In the UK the Alphard and near-identical Vellfire has come to fill a vital niche: replacing the Mazda Bongo Friendee which was not produced beyond 2005 and is now quite hard to come by except for high-mileage and quite rusty versions.
+Of all Japanese Imports the Alphard, Vellfire and Nissan Elgrand are easiest to convert into campers if that’s your wish.
+The 4WD version will get you in and out of fields with ease although it doesn’t have the clearance or the suspension of brawnier MPVs like the Mitsubishi Delica D5, so don’t drive it onto the beach at low tide!

 A Hybrid version was produced from 2006-2008 using Toyota’s Synergy Drive technology but production then ceased until 2012.
-The Alphard demands a bit of a premium compared to other Japanese imports and hybrid versions tend to be dearer still; because of the production hiatus these versions are therefore either quite expensive or quite old, although you should find that the original hybrid battery is still operating well in the older models as Toyota chose to go with nickel-cadmium instead of lithium.
+There are so many Alphards and Vellfires in th eUK that the price has declined considerably, although hybrid versions remain relatively expensive (post hiatus) or quite old (pre), although you should find that the original hybrid battery is still operating well in the older models as Toyota chose to go with nickel-cadmium instead of lithium.
 (It doesn't catch fire either, which is a plus!)

-To confuse things slightly, Toyota released the Vellfire as the Alphard’s Twin in 2008.
-This has a finer-tuned engine, a slightly different face and is a smidgeon more expensive in Japan, but the main difference is just the marketing – it’s sold through a different stockist (Netz) which has more of a youthful image compared to the Alphard’s stockist, Toyopet, which has a ‘successful family man’ vibe.
+Toyota released the Vellfire as the Alphard’s Twin in 2008.
+This has the same engine, and the same almost everything, but a slightly different face and is a smidgeon more expensive in Japan.
+The main difference is just the marketing – it’s sold through a different stockist (Netz) which has more of a youthful image compared to the Alphard’s stockist, Toyopet, which has a ‘successful family man’ vibe.
+Most Brits agree that the Vellfire has a more aggressive, modern look to it.

-The best thing about the Alphard, particularly when compared to what it most commonly replaces, is the cast-iron Toyota engine which is available in either a 2400cc four-cylinder or a 3500cc V6.
-Both provide a very pleasant drive, a high driving position and pretty matchless comfort for everyone (the seats in higher trim levels have built-in ‘ottomans’, for goodness sake).
+The best thing about the Alphard, particularly when compared to what it most commonly replaces, is the cast-iron Toyota engine which is available in either a 2400cc four-cylinder or a 3500cc V6 OR a 3000cc version on the older Alphards - which, according to us, was just the right engine size for a van like this and it's a shame they stopped producing it.
+All three provide a very pleasant drive, a high driving position and pretty matchless comfort for everyone (the seats in higher trim levels have built-in ‘ottomans’.).
 There are usually two screens and at least two cameras with standard spec, but check carefully as there are a LOT of trim variations and you’ll need to check the one you’re looking at suits your expectations.
-Although, having said that, most UK owners just drive them into a field and fill them with half-eaten campfire sausages and dirty pants.
+Generally Speaking X is lower spec and Z is higher.
+Most UK owners just drive them into a field and fill them with half-eaten campfire sausages and dirty pants anyway.

 When buying your Alphard: Check for underbody rust as many of these are supplied from Sapporo where the weather is snowy and the terrain mountainous.
 Japanese cars are not treated for the extremes of their country’s northern reaches.